OrangePixelEye/OrangePixelEye/README.md

 		self.programming_languages = ["C#", "java", "python", "dart"]
 		self.hobbies = ["games", "anime", "manga", "tech stuff", "drawing", "music"] self.learning = ["data strucutures"]

+	def status(self):
+		print("I'm currently doing some online courses in the Digital Innovation One's online platform and working on some school projects.")

 	def say_hello(self):
 		print("Thanks for dropping by, i hope you like some of my projects.")